Subhanshrestha/care-pathway-scheduler/README.md

 # Care Pathway Scheduler

-Patient scheduling tool for United Theranostics.
+Patient scheduling tool.
 Takes a configurable care pathway (sequence of resources with durations) and a day's blocked time slots, then finds the earliest window where the full pathway fits.